Shruti Haasan

-Shruti Haasan (born 28 January 1986) is an Indian actress and playback singer who primarily works in Telugu, Hindi and Tamil films.
-She is a recipient of several accolades including two Filmfare Award South and three South Indian International Movie Awards.
+Shruti Haasan (born 28 January 1986) is an Indian actress and singer who predominantly works in Telugu, Tamil and Hindi films.
+Haasan is the recipient of various accolades, including two Filmfare Awards South and seven SIIMA Awards.
 She has appeared in Forbes India's Celebrity 100 list of 2015 and 2016.

-Born to actor-filmmaker Kamal Haasan and actress Sarika Thakur, as a child artist, she sang in films and did a guest role in her father's directorial Hey Ram (2000) before making her acting debut with Hindi film Luck (2009), for which she received Stardust Award for Superstar of Tomorrow – Female nomination.
-She made her Telugu debut with Anaganaga O Dheerudu and Tamil debut with 7aum Arivu both (2011), for both these films she won Filmfare Award for Best Female Debut – South.
-Haasan went onto established herself in South Indian cinema with successful Telugu films Gabbar Singh (2012), Balupu (2013), Yevadu, Race Gurram both (2014), Srimanthudu (2015), Premam (2016) and Krack (2021).
-She received SIIMA Award for Best Actress – Telugu for Gabbar Singh, Race Gurram and Srimanthudu.
-She also won Filmfare Award for Best Actress – Telugu for Race Gurram.
+Born to actor-filmmaker Kamal Haasan and actress Sarika Thakur, she worked briefly as a child artist.
+She made her acting debut as an adult with the Hindi film Luck (2009).
+In 2011, she made her Telugu debut with Anaganaga O Dheerudu and Tamil debut with 7 Aum Arivu, winning the Filmfare Award for Best Female Debut – South for both these films.
+Following a career breakthrough with the Tamil film 3 (2012), Haasan established herself as a leading South Indian actress with the successful Telugu films Gabbar Singh (2012), Balupu (2013), Yevadu (2014), Race Gurram (2014), Srimanthudu (2015), Premam (2016), Krack (2021) and Waltair Veerayya (2023), earning the Filmfare Award for Best Actress – Telugu for Race Gurram.